marisacasillas/chatterlab/content/werld2025.md

 Thanks also to the following friends-of-the-course who have helped improve these materials: Ruthe Foushee, Margaret Cychosz, Caroline Rowland, Evan Kidd, Adriana Weisleder, Rowena Garcia, and Elika Bergelson.
 Any remaining shortcomings belong exclusively to Marisa Casillas.

-This course is supported by a NSF CAREER grant (2238609) to Marisa Casillas... in theory.
-We'll move forward with it even if funding gets paused/revised :)
+This course is supported by [NSF CAREER grant 2238609](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2238609&HistoricalAwards=false)... in theory.
+We'll move forward with it even if our funding gets paused/revised.

 If you're interested in learning more about our lab's work, please check us out at [chatterlab.uchicago.edu]().
 Our lab at the University of Chicago is located on the traditional homelands of the Ojibwe, Odawa, and Potawatomi nations, among others (learn more: [1](https://www.ala.org/aboutala/offices/diversity/chicago-indigenous), [2](https://aicchicago.org/), [3](https://chicagoaicc.com/) and [4](https://www.wttw.com/playlist/2018/11/08/native-americans-chicago)).